behrica/scicloj-devcontainer/README.md

 It sets up an dev container environment with several tool s and libaries for datascience in Clojure.

 # Quickstart
-1. Craete a new GitHub repository based on this template
+1. Create a new GitHub repository based on this template
-2. Clone and open repository with VSCode / devpod / Codespaces and wait for container build
+2. Clone and open repository with VSCode / devpod / Codespaces and trigger/wait for container build
 3. "jack in" inside the devconatiner
 4. Enjoy Clojure and R  + python from Clojure  (using ClojisR + libpython-clj)

+## Customization

 5. Customize libraries
-    * deps.edn: Clojure + Java
+    * deps.edn: add Clojure + Java libraries
-    * devcontainer.json: python libraries (via calls to pip in devcontainer.json) (or add poetry feature)
+    * devcontainer.json: add python libraries globally via calls to `pip` in devcontainer.json (or add poetry feature incl poetry.toml)
-    * devcontainer.json: R libraries (see [r-packages](ghcr.io/rocker-org/devcontainer-features/r-packages)
+    * devcontainer.json: add R libraries (see [r-packages](ghcr.io/rocker-org/devcontainer-features/r-packages)

-6. (install more features in devcontainer: https://containers.dev/features)
+6. (Install more features in devcontainer: https://containers.dev/features)
+7. (Remove things you don't need)

-## installed inside devcontainer
+## Installed inside devcontainer
 The provided devcontainer.json installs in the devcontainer:

 * Clojure (incl. clojisr and libpython-clj)